PrabowoXYZ/TKJHAT_Case/README.md

 # TKJHAT_Case
-CAD files for the TKJHAT case
+CAD and gcode files for the TKJHAT case